bhasevambit/container_of_web_server_nginx_for_training/README.md

 # Container of Nginx Web Server for Training

-This repository is Container of Nginx Web Server for training .
+This repository is Container of Nginx Web Server for training.

 ## Usage